katonic-dev/Examples/custom-components/README.md

 The `custom_component.pipeline` is a sample pipeline that you can use to test and understand the working of custom components.

-Here we are using a bank customer segmentation dataset but will use it for regression purpose where `TransactionAmount (INR)` will be the target column from the data.
-The data will be processes and different feature engineering techniques will be applied to prepare it to feed it to a model.
+Here we are using a bank customer dataset to predict as `TransactionAmount (INR)`, which will be regression problem.
+The data go through different feature engineering techniques to prepare it to feed it to a model for training.

 ### Dataset